ArinSantry/ArinSantry/README.md

 - 👋 Hi, I’m @ArinSantry
 - 👀 I’m interested in software engineering and cybersecurity
-- 🌱 I’m currently learning Python, computer security fundamentals, all to get a BS in computer science.
+- 🌱 I’m currently pursuing a bachelor's degree in computer science
-- 💞️ I’m looking to collaborate on lighter projects.
-I am in school and looking for an internship.
+- 💞️ I’m looking for an internship in software engineering or a similar field for summer 2021
 - 📫 How to reach me: e-santry@onu.edu

 <!---